 Here are some easy ways to eat more nuts:

 - Replace croutons with nuts in your salads or soups.

-- Add slivered almonds to your dessert or chicken.
+- Add slivered almonds to your dessert, green beans, or chicken.

 - Add nuts to your muffins, waffles, pancakes, or bread.